GVictorsd/GVictorsd/README.md

 ## *Victor Swaroop*
 ***@GVictorsd***

 ![profpic](profilepic.png)

-Hay, folks!
-This is Victor Swaroop, an undergraduate in Electronics and Communication Engineering with a bit of passion in Computer Science and Computer Architecture...🙂
+Hey, folks!
+This is Victor Swaroop.
+I am an undergraduate in Electronics and Communication Engineering with a bit of passion in Computer Science and Computer Architecture...🙂😊

 ```
 programming_languages_known = ['C',